How Much Does It Cost to Replace a Catalytic Converter?

 As gases pass through the catalytic converter, they interact with particles like platinum, palladium, and rhodium inside the honeycomb.
 These particles break the gases down into less harmful emissions.
 When gases leave your tailpipe, they’re much less harmful to the atmosphere and the environment.

 Do I Need a Catalytic Converter?

 You need a catalytic converter in most states and countries.
-If your state requires an emissions test or smog test to pass inspection, then your car will fail that test without a properly-functioning catalytic converter.
+If your state requires an emissions or smog test to pass inspection, your car will fail that test without a properly-functioning catalytic converter.

-If you don’t have a catalytic converter, or if your catalytic converter is performing poorly, then you cannot drive your vehicle until you repair or replace it.
+If you don’t have a catalytic converter, or if your catalytic converter is performing poorly, you cannot drive your vehicle until you repair or replace it.